mikkelsvartveit/thesis/preproject/content/06-discussion.md

 ### CNN on binary code

 The most common application for applying CNN to binary code is malware classification.
 Thanks to the Malimg dataset and the Microsoft Malware Classification Challenge, researchers have access to high-quality data of sufficient size to train deep learning models.
 These commonly used datasets also allow for straightforward performance comparisons between the different approaches.
-We see that a basic encoding of the binary data, where each byte is represented as a pixel value and laid out in a 2D image, combined with a standard CNN architecture, was able to achieve an accuracy of 97% on the Malimg dataset and 98.7% on Microsoft's [@Son2022] [@Yang2018].
+We see that a basic encoding of the binary data, where each byte is represented as a pixel value and laid out in a 2D image, combined with a standard CNN architecture, was able to achieve an accuracy of 97% on the Malimg dataset [@Son2022] and 98.7% on Microsoft's [@Yang2018].
+More sophisticated techniques such as RGB image encoding [@Alam2024] and ensemble CNN architectures [@Parihar2022] [@Al-Masri2024] pushed the accuracy well past 99.5% for both datasets.
+Moreover, transfer learning approaches have been employed to great success.
+Comparisons show that a pre-trained VGG-16 architecture with a small fully-connected network performs the same or better than CNNs trained from scratch [@Kumari2017] [@Prima2021].
+Another study compared eight different pre-trained CNN architectures and concluded that VGG-16 performed the best [@El-Shafai2021].
+Two papers used CNN binary analysis for detecting compiler optimization levels.
+Interestingly, their encoding approach differs from most of the malware classification research.
+Instead of converting the bytes to an image, they used a one-dimensional CNN with a word embedding layer at the beginning of the network.

-- Promising input conversion / code representation:
-- Standout architectures
-- Standout techniques
-  - Transfer learning with VGG-16 seems great

 ## Analysis and interpretation